Welfare Benefits and Tax Credits

 Am I eligible to claim welfare benefits?

-Most full-time undergraduate students cannot claim welfare benefits.
+Most full-time students cannot claim welfare benefits.
 However, you may be able to claim certain benefits at particular times of the year if you fall within the excepted group of students who can claim which includes:

 - lone parents

 - disabled students or students with ongoing ill-health